Avoid data loss at all cost

 Neutron L2 Agent

-the annotation l2-lock.maintenance.yaook.cloud/*: ‘’ will be removed, after the agent/service is deleted.
-This way, each agent/service can be save evicted before.
+The annotation l2-lock.maintenance.yaook.cloud/*: ‘’ will be removed, after the agent/service is deleted.
+This way, each agent/service can be safely evicted before.

-when all l2-lock.maintenance.yaook.cloud/*: ‘’ annotations are gone, l2-operator will delete the l2 agent
+Once all l2-lock.maintenance.yaook.cloud/*: ‘’ annotations are gone, L2 operator will delete the L2 agent

 We added a

-L2Lockthat will be used at each operator needing l2, to set the l2-lock.maintenance.yaook.cloud/*: ‘’ annotation.
+L2Lockthat will be used by each operator needing L2, to set the l2-lock.maintenance.yaook.cloud/*: ‘’ annotation.

-L2AwareStatefulAgentResourcefrom StatefulAgentResource that each agents resource inherit from, that needs l2.
-It is used to check, if label maintenance.yaook.cloud/maintenance-required-l2-agent: False is set, so agent/service can be scheduled on the node.
+L2AwareStatefulAgentResourcefrom StatefulAgentResource that each agents resource inherits from, that needs L2.
+It is used to check if label maintenance.yaook.cloud/maintenance-required-l2-agent: False is set, so agent/service can be scheduled on the node.

-L2StateResourceinstead of inherit from APIStateResource so the specific behavior can be implemented there.
-This class adds the label maintenance.yaook.cloud/maintenance-required-l2-agent: False to the node, after l2 agent is created and changes it to True at delete.
-It also waits, till the maintenacne locks are gone from the node.
+L2StateResourceinstead of inheriting from APIStateResource so the specific behavior can be implemented there.
+This class adds the label maintenance.yaook.cloud/maintenance-required-l2-agent: False to the node after L2 agent is created and changes it to True on deletion.
+It also waits, till all the maintenance locks are gone from the node.